leliw/haintech/doc/ai.md

 ### AIModelInteraction

 Represents one interaction with AIModel.
-It can be used fro debugging and costs calculations.
+It can be used for debugging and cost calculations.

 ### AIModelSession

-It is abstract class used by `BaseAIChat` to store chat session history.
-There are only mabstract methods.
+It is an abstract class used by `BaseAIChat` to store chat session history.
+It contains only abstract methods.

-* add_interaction(self, interaction: AIModelInteraction) -> None:
-  adds next iteraction with AI model (usually with a response)
+* `add_interaction(self, interaction: AIModelInteraction) -> None:` adds the next interaction with the AI model (usually with a response).
-* messages_iterator(self) -> Iterator[AIModelInteractionMessage]:
-  returns chat session history as iterator of messages
+* `messages_iterator(self) -> Iterator[AIModelInteractionMessage]:` returns the chat session history as an iterator of messages.
-* get_last_response(self) -> Optional[AIChatResponse]:
-  returns last response from AI model
+* `get_last_response(self) -> Optional[AIChatResponse]:` returns the last response from the AI model.

-## Utility classes
+## Utility Classes

 * BaseAIModel
-* BaseAIChat
+* BaseAIChat / BaseAIChatAsync
-* BaseAIAgent
+* BaseAIAgent / BaseAIAgentAsync
-* [AITaskExecutor](ai/ai_task_executor.md) - wraps an AI model that it can be used like a function
+* [AITaskExecutor](ai/ai_task_executor.md) - wraps an AI model so it can be used like a function.
-* [BaseAITextEmbeddingModel](ai/text_embedding_model.md) - wraps an AI model that can be used for text embedding
+* [BaseAITextEmbeddingModel](ai/text_embedding_model.md) - wraps an AI model that can be used for text embedding.
+* [MCPAIAgent](ai/mcp_ai_agent.md) - BaseAIAgentAsync that allows the use of MCP servers.